maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <strong>Note on terminology:</strong> by classifier we mean any function that takes in a particular assignment of $X$ (i.e. $X=x$ in the discrete case) and outputs a class label $y \in \mathcal{Y}$.
 Such a classifier could be any type of (potentially complicated) model.
 We will use the terms classifier and decision rule interchangeably in the discussion that follows.
 <br>
 <br>
-Note that the classifiers are deterministic and given the same $x$ will always output the same prediction for $y$.
+Note that the classifiers are deterministic and given the same input example $x$ will always output the same class prediction $y$.
 </blockquote>

 ##### Extension to plug-in classifiers
 In practice we don't know the true underlying data distribution, $\mathcal{P}$, and hence we don't know the prior, $p(Y=y)$, or the likelihood, $p(X=x \| Y=y)$.
 Instead all we have is some training data which is drawn from $\mathcal{P}$.

-The approach is thus to use this data to approximate both the prior and the likelihood.
+The approach used in practice is thus to use this data to approximate both the prior and the likelihood.
 Doing this is sometimes called using a plug-in classifier, as per the [generative classifier](#gen_classifier) discussed in the next section.

 Of course, once we use an approximation we know longer have an optimal classifier.